The Red Bulletin: Circulation and distribution

-With a monthly print run of more than 1.4 million copies in four languages (German, English, French) and local country editions in six markets (Austria, Germany, Switzerland, France, United Kingdom, United States), The Red Bulletin is one of the most widely circulated international monthly magazines.
-The distribution of the magazine is organized through national and international channels, distributed with renowned carrier partners, as well as available on the newsstand and as a subscription worldwide.
+The Red Bulletin has a monthly print run of more than 1.4 million copies in four languages (German, English, French) and local country editions in six markets (Austria, Germany, Switzerland, France, United Kingdom, United States).
+The distribution of the magazine is organized through national and international channels, distributed with carrier partners, as well as available on newsstands and as a subscription worldwide.